stevencmann2/Level-Up/README.md

 ## MVP

-- Multiple webpages
+- [x] Multiple webpages
-- Clean and functional UI
+- [x] Clean and functional UI
-- Linking of multiple APIs
+- [x] Linking of multiple APIs
-- Functional links and tabs within the webpage
+- [x] Functional links and tabs within the webpage

 ## Stretch Goals

- [checkbox:checked] Create a functional login feature using Firebase authentication
+- [x] Create a functional login feature using Firebase authentication
-- Have a custom cursor
+- [x] Have a custom cursor
 - Custom CSS hover
-- Sticky card that encourages user to create an account
+- [x] Card that encourages user to create an account
-- API for trending news or category
+- [x] API for trending news or category

 ## Future Development